MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsutils/nf-sensorsutils-milliseconds_from_100nanoseconds.md

 ## -remarks

-Returns a LONGLONG that represents a time length in milliseconds.
+Gets a LONGLONG that represents a time length in milliseconds.

 ## -see-also